 There have been numerous major problems with the software tasked with the challenge of creating electronic medical records, particularly with one of the leading sellers of record-keeping software in the US.
-At the Weitz Firm, we are here when you need a Philadelphia hospital negligence attorney.
+At The Weitz Firm, LLC, we are here when you need a Philadelphia hospital negligence attorney.
 Our qualified and experienced team will work diligently to secure the compensation you deserve.

 Problems were first noted with the electronic records system (EHR) that were maintained by eClinicalWorks (eCW) back in 2010.
 Among those problems are:

 This may not seem like a big deal, but it can lead to misdiagnosis or the wrong medication being prescribed to a patient.
 In an investigation of the eCW system at Rikers Island jail complex in New York, 30,000 prescriptions lacked proper start or stop dates, opening patients up to under or over-medication.

 Also disturbing is that this system is also used to order lab tests for patients and is just as glitchy.
 A few years ago, a 47-year-old Vermont attorney had a severe headache.
 Her doctor wanted to rule out an aneurysm after looking at her medical records, so he ordered an MRI.
 Unfortunately, the order never went through on the eCW system.
 The 47-year-old woman ended up passing away due to a brain aneurysm that likely would have been detected had the MRI been performed.